 • Outflows: Salaries and WPS (Wages Protection System) payments, rent, supplier payments, VAT payments, trade licence renewals, visa fees, bank loan repayments, insurance premiums.

 The 13-week horizon gives you enough visibility to take action before a cash shortage hits.
-Update this weekly — the discipline of maintaining it forces you to confront reality early.
+Update this weekly, the discipline of maintaining it forces you to confront reality early.
+If you cannot read your own financial statements confidently, the forecast will not stick.

 Tip 2: Invoice Faster and Follow Up Relentlessly